chainwayxyz/clementine-cli/docs/withdrawal.md

 clementine-cli --network testnet4 withdrawal generate-withdrawal-signature wittb1pf... tb1qg... abc123def456...:0 9.9 BTC
 ```

+> [!CAUTION]
+> Save the generated signature since it will be used to authorize the operations that be done later.

 ## Step 5: Safe Withdraw (Online Device)

 **ONLINE DEVICE OPERATION:** Execute the withdrawal with signature verification and submit to Citrea: